anseki/overflow-android/README.md

 # OverflowAndroid

 Implement the inertia scroll for `overflow` element.
 And the polyfill for `overflow:scroll` / `overflow:auto` and `element.scrollLeft` / `element.scrollTop` on Android browser.

+The desktop can implement UI that scrolls by mouse drag, inertia scroll like touch device.
+And problems of Android are solved.

 Android browser has problems as below: